doboszmarzena/JetBrains-Academy---python/README.md

 python credit_calc.py --principal=1000000 --periods=60 --interest=10 Incorrect parameters    --payment, that is a monthly payment.
 For --type=diff the payment is different each month, so we can't calculate periods or principal,    therefore, its combination with --payment is invalid, too: python credit_calc.py --type=diff --principal=1000000 --interest=10 --payment=100000 Incorrect parameters    --principal is used for calculations of both types of payment.
 You can get its value knowing the interest, annuity payment and periods.    --periods parax

-## 5. Fifth project: Rock-Paper-Scissors: More options
+## The 5.
+The Fifth project: Rock-Paper-Scissors

 **Description**